nkanaev/yarr/readme.md

 The goal of the project is to provide a desktop application accessible via web browser.
 Longer-term plans include a self-hosted solution for individuals.
-Support for 3rd-party applications (via Fever API) is being considered.

 [download](https://github.com/nkanaev/yarr/releases/latest)